eliataylor/taxcalc/README.md

 - Require domestic, regulated creditors for deductions to apply.
 - Cap total debt deductions as a percentage of gross assets.
 - Net related-party debts (you can't owe yourself).
-- Use declining deduction rates at higher net worth tiers — debt relief matters more to the lower brackets.
+- Use declining deduction rates at higher net wealth tiers — debt relief matters more to the lower brackets.

 ---